TaalVerena/my-budget-buddy/README.md

     ![Income Budget Modal Desktop](README-media/income-budget-modal-desktop.png)

 - After the user has selected the pay period, the selection will appear in the heading throughout all modals as confirmation.
-- After the user has selected the currency, the currency will appear next to the input fields throughout all modals as confirmation.
+- Similarly, after the user has selected the currency, this will appear next to the input fields throughout all modals.
-- When the "Next" button is clicked, a calculation is done to check if the budget is less than or equal to the income.
+- When the "Next" button is clicked, a calculation is done to confirm if the budget is less than or equal to the income.
 If it is, the user is taken to the next modal.
 If the budget is more than the income, the user is presented with an alert to re-visit their budget.
 - If the user clicks the "Back" button, they are taken back to the home page.
+- The changes from the Wireframe include white input fields instead of grey to provide better contrast.
+The savings input has been removed from the budget modal section and spends section, adding it to the results modal instead.

 #### Spends Modal
 - The spends modal has the same information as the budget modal for ease of use and once the "Next" button is clicked, the user is taken to the results modal.